mcordier/pysubopt/libs/doc-summarize/README.md

 # doc-summarize

 doc-summarize is a Python package that focuses on the task of text summarization.
 The goal of text summarization is to generate a concise summary that captures the most important information from one or more documents.
-This package is built upon various techniques, including submodular optimization, and is designed to provide efficient and effective summarization solutions.
+This package is built upon ubmodular optimization, and is designed to provide summarization.

 ## Install